u-2018/LC-API/README.md

 ModdedServer - Automatically alerts other users when you host a server that your server is modded.
 It also lets mod authors make their mods put users in special matchmaking where they can only play with other modded users

-Networking - Easily send data across the network to sync data between clients effortlessly
+Networking - Easily send data across the network to sync data between clients

 # Notes
 I dont allow forks of the API, or using the code outside the context of the API.